satoridev-web/satori-studio/docs/SATORI-STUDIO-STANDARDS-v1.0.md

 - Global Settings admin page stores color, typography, and spacing configuration in the `satori_studio_global_settings` option.
 - Stored values are scaffold-only in this phase and do not override SCSS tokens or builder defaults yet.

+### 1.5 Admin Navigation
+- SATORI Studio remains a top-level admin hub; the legacy Settings → SATORI Studio submenu is removed at runtime for clarity.

 ---

 ## 2. Commenting Standard